DonRaber/anime-ranker/README.md

 1. -- Each production will be displayed on the side
 2. -- when you click production company a larger copy appears center screen with top animes underneath it
 3. -- when you click on anime it displays a description
+4. -- a heart on the side that you can click and unclick